 The next thing to consider are usability, features and durability of the machine.
 Features are important for a lot of people who always like to try out new projects.
 However, if you own a business you might know exactly what features you need your machine to include and what is just extras.

-If you plan on using your’s often for projects with thicker (i.e. leather) or many layers of fabrics then you should try and buy a machine that is close to or above 20 pounds.
-The heavier it is the more sturdy and stable it is on your work table and the easier it will be to work with.
-This is especially important if you plan on doing any machine quilting.
+If you plan on using your machine a lot of projects that involve leather, upholstery or many layers of fabrics then you should buy a machine that is close to or above 20 pounds.
+The heavier it is, the more sturdy and stable it is on your work table and the easier it will be to work with.
+This is also important if you plan on doing any machine quilting.